StatisKit/StatisKit/doc/developer/configuration.rst

 .. note::

-    More informations concerning this :code:`user_install.exe` installer can be obtained by typing
+    More informations concerning this :code:`developer_install.exe` installer can be obtained by typing

     .. code-block:: batch